 The Beverly Pickering Music & Alzheimer's Project

 The Beverly Pickering Music & Alzheimer’s Project aims to foster connections between nursing home residents and the local community through live music and interactive musical experiences.
-In 2006, Music & Alzheimer’s Project began under the guidance of the late Beverly Pickering.
-With the help of NCMC’s Executive Director Jason Trotta and countless volunteers, the project came to life, bringing weekly music performances to nursing homes and rehabilitation centers around the Valley.
-Initially funded by the F.A.O.
-Schwarz Family Foundation, the program has been able to continue at Linda Manor in Leeds and CareOne at Northampton with the ongoing support of the local community.
+The project began under the guidance of the late Beverly Pickering, and later continued under the excellent leadership of George Owens.
+With the help of countless community volunteers, the project has brought weekly music performances to nursing homes and rehabilitation centers around Northampton for more than 15 years.

 Beverly Pickering (1913-2011)